What is a DUI?

 Consequences of a Criminal Charge and Conviction with an Immigrant Status

-If someone has been arrested for a DUI, criminal charge, or conviction, then it may affect the status of an immigrant in the United States, When someone has been arrested, his or her fingerprints and photographs will be taken and then registered into the national database.
+If someone has been arrested for a DUI, criminal charge, or conviction, then it may affect the status of an immigrant in the United States.
+When someone has been arrested, his or her fingerprints and photographs will be taken and then registered into the national database.
 Consequently, the alien’s record will be permanent and referenced whenever he or she makes an application for a certain immigration benefit, such as a work authorization, visa renewal, naturalization, green card, and so on.
+If you are an immigrant who is taken in by the police, use your one phone call to contact immigration defense attorneys in LA.

 If an immigrant has a criminal conviction on his or her record, this can result in a denial of reentry into the United States or even a removal or deportation from the United States.